 In 1996, Uranerz Exploration and Mining discovered, through boulder sampling, that the area north of Derkson Lake to Carter Lake and along the Williams River was geochemically anomalous with elevated boron (dravite), kaolinite and chlorite content.

-The northern portion of the property was explored by the Nexgen Energy Corp. predecessor, Dejour Enterprises Ltd. and Titan Uranium Inc., between 2005 and 2010 with airborne EM, ground Fixed Loop EM, Moving Loop EM and DC Resistivity surveys.
+The northern portion of the Hook Lake area was explored by the Nexgen Energy Corp. predecessor, Dejour Enterprises Ltd. and Titan Uranium Inc., between 2005 and 2010 with airborne EM, ground Fixed Loop EM, Moving Loop EM and DC Resistivity surveys.

-Two drill holes in 2006 tested historic conductors.
+Two drill holes in 2006 tested historical conductors.
 The recent ground EM and resistivity surveys have not yet been drill tested.